ViaCZT/AndroidApp_Echo361/items/report.md

 ![](images/case2.png)<br>
 3. Rylie Brown finded her and sends a hi to her
-4. Bella Cave told Rylie Brown there is a huge workload in BUSN0146 5Then Rylie Brown dropped BUSN0146
+4. Bella Cave told Rylie Brown there is a huge workload in BUSN0146
+5. Then Rylie Brown dropped BUSN0146